 (4 cr; Stdnt Opt.
-Prereq-3280 or 4326, proficiency in FORTRAN or C or C++) Solution of systems of linear equations; elimination and factorization methods; iterative methods; error analysis; eigenvalue/eigenvector approximation; unconstrained optimization; nonlinear least squares.
+Prereq-3280 or 4326 with a grade of C- or better, proficiencyin FORTRAN or C or C++) Solution of systems of linear equations; elimination and factorization methods; iterative methods; error analysis; eigenvalue/eigenvector approximation; unconstrained optimization; nonlinear least squares.

 MATH 5850.
 Numerical Differential Equations.
-(4 cr; A-F or Aud.
-Prereq-3280, proficiency in FORTRAN or C or C++) Computational differencing techniques as applied to initialand boundary-value problems.
+(4 cr; A-F

+or Aud.
+Prereq-3280 with a grade of C- or better, proficiency in FORTRAN or C or C++)

+Computational differencing techniques as applied to initialand boundary-value problems.
 Introduction to variational formulations of differential equations and general technique of weighed residuals.